-I hope one of the reasons you are reading this is because you have been blessed by my devotions I call Fresh Manna or my Tweets that I send out hourly to help bring God’s word to those that have never read a Bible.
-If you don’t know who I am or much about me, I encourage you to read my “About Me” page.
+I hope one of the reasons you are reading this is because you have been blessed by my devotionals, Fresh Manna or my Tweets that I send out hourly to help bring God’s word to those that have never read a Bible.
+If you don’t know who Renee and I are, I encourage you to read the “About Me” page.

 I have been writing Fresh Manna since the year 2000.
-I have written four times a week for the past 18 years.
-Until the beginning of 2017, I have never had a donate button on my site nor have I ever asked for a penny.
-To the contrary, I have not wanted to receive anything, but only to give.
-And let me quickly get to the bottom line if you don’t have time to read all this!
-We don’t take a penny for ourselves of what is given!
+I wrote four times a week for the first 17 years and three times a week since 2017.
+Until the beginning of 2017, I’d never had a donate button on my site nor asked for a penny.
+To the contrary, my only desire was to give.
+So, let me quickly get to the bottom line if you don’t have time to read all this!
+Renee and I take no money personally from this effort.
+To the contrary, we give to it from our personal income each year.
+We also personally cover administrative costs.
+All donations go completely to outreach and missions.

-Though my calling has been in pastoring a church for the past 37 years, writing Fresh Manna has been a way for me to reach beyond the four walls of the church.
-What started as act of obedience to the Lord in the the year 2000, has turned into the honor of reaching the world with the gospel, and the joy of touching the heart of millions with the teaching, love, and grace of Jesus Christ.
-Twitter and writing Fresh Manna together have become the vehicle for that privilege!
+Though my calling had been in pastoring for the past 37 years, writing Fresh Manna has been a way for me to reach beyond the four walls of the church.
+What started as act of obedience to the Lord in the the year 2000, has turned into the honor of reaching the world with the gospel, and the joy of touching the heart of millions with the love, teaching of God’s word, and grace of Jesus Christ.
+Twitter and writing Fresh Manna together have become the vehicles for that privilege!
 When I first started writing, I had no idea that it would evolve to the point it has today.
-18 years later, Fresh Manna has now been read in over 217 countries (195 official and 22 unofficial).
+19 years later, Fresh Manna has now been read in over 220 countries (195 official and 25 unofficial or otherwise called territories).
 I have people write me daily with their thanks, their kind words, their problems and their requests for prayers.
 I’ve done my best to respond to the majority of them.

-I began using Twitter in 2008 to increase reaching more people with the love of Jesus, and I now have over 178,000 followers who each have their own follower base.
-My tweets on Twitter, which are almost exclusively about the love of God, are re-tweeted (re-sent out by others) thereby reaching 4 to 6 million people virally on a daily basis.
+I began using Twitter in 2008 to increase reaching more people with the love of Jesus, and I now have over 198,000 followers who each have their own follower base.
+My tweets on Twitter, which are almost exclusively about the love of God, are re-tweeted (re-sent out by others) thereby reaching millions virally on a daily basis.
 Those who follow me on Twitter also communicate with me and often ask for prayer or guidance.
-I also respond to almost every one of those people.
+I do my best to respond to almost every one of those people.
 Needless to say, this has become a labor of love which I have adjusted my life to accommodate.
-I gave up Marathon running to free up hours of daily running so that I could do this.
-It has been well worth it.
-I retired from 35 years of pastoring in May 2017 so that I could devote this and mission work with my wife Renee as we walk out this next season of our calling.
+I initially gave up Marathon running to free up hours of daily running so that I could do this.
+It’s been well worth it.
+I retired from 35 years of pastoring in May 2017 so that I could devote more time to this and mission work with my wife Renee.

 In His Love,